Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Advanced Driving Assistance Systems

 \subsection{Autonomous Vehicles in Industry}

 There are several proprietary and open-source ADAS available.
 The ADAS can be categorized using the five levels of vehicle automation depending on the features they bring to the table.
 NVIDIA Drive, Baidu Apollo, Autoware, and OpenPilot are assets to developers hoping to adapt existing open-source ADAS technology to their vehicles.
-Tesla and Hyundai are examples of proprietary ADAS that are integrated into a manufacturer's lineup of cars.
+Tesla is an example of a proprietary ADAS that is integrated into a manufacturer's lineup of cars.
+We present the above ADAS and their features in \ref{table:ADASTable}.